jrajpal5-singularity/open3dbasedtextandmouse/README.md

 ## textinpcd.py

 This Python file contains the code to create a 3D model of a text with a shadow.
-The code uses the Pygame library to create a 3D model of the text and the shadow.
+The code uses the Open3D library to create a 3D model of the text and the shadow.

 ### Requirements
 - open3d library